 Skip to 0 minutes and 13 secondsHello and welcome to week 3.
-This week, we discuss antibiotics and, specifically, azithromycin, as the "A" component of the SAFE strategy.
-Azithromycin is given to the whole, eligible population of trachoma endemic communities in order to treat chlamydial infection and to reduce its transmission.
+This week, we discuss antibiotics and, specifically, azithromycin, as the 'A' component of the SAFE strategy.
+Azithromycin is given to the whole, eligible population of trachoma endemic communities in order to treat chlamydia infection and to reduce its transmission.
 The strategy for antibiotic distribution is called Mass Drug Administration or MDA.
-MDA is also used to treat several other tropical infectious diseases, including onchocerciasis and lymphatic filariasis.
-Azithromycin, whose trade name is Zithromax, is donated by Pfizer for trachoma control as part of the SAFE strategy.
-International NGOs partner with ministries of health to obtain antibiotic and also to support the logistics of MDA.
+MDA is also used to treat several other infectious diseases, including onchocerciasis and lymphatic filariasis.
+Azithromycin, whose trade name is Zithromax, is donated by Pfizer for trachoma elimination as part of the SAFE strategy.
+International NGOs partner with ministries of health to obtain the antibiotics and support the logistics of MDA.

-Skip to 1 minute and 14 secondsThis week we will discuss which communities require azithromycin, who is eligible to receive it, and the frequency and duration of treatment, and how to achieve high MDA coverage while ensuring accountability and safety of [the] medicine.
+Skip to 1 minute and 15 secondsThis week we will discuss which communities require azithromycin, who is eligible to receive it, and the frequency and duration of treatment, and how to achieve a high MDA coverage while ensuring accountability and safety of the medicine.
 I hope you enjoy this week.

 Welcome to week 3: A is for antibiotics

 Antibiotics are used to reduce the force of transmission of ocular Chlamydia trachomatis in endemic communities.
 Some of the questions that you might have about antibiotic treatment include:

 - What dose is required to provide effective treatment?

 - Can it be a single dose or do we have to carry out repeated treatments?

 - Once antibiotic treatment is stopped, what is the likelihood of trachoma coming back?